rgarrison12345/ADO.Net.Client/README.md

 The goals of this project are:

-* **.NET Standard support:** It must run on the full .NET Framework and all platforms supported by .NET Core.
+* **.NET Standard support:** It must run on the full .NET Framework and all platforms supported by .NET Core and beyond.
 * **Async:** All operations must be truly asynchronous whenever possible.
 * **Lightweight:** Only the core of ADO.NET is implemented, not EF or Designer types.
 * **Managed:** Managed code only, no native code.